 The vp: membership calls the potential new member's name and the director of recruitment records shows pertinent information from the Recommendation Form or PNMs registration (excluding specific GPA information).
 The vp: membership asks all members who have met them or previously knew them to stand and asks for three or four volunteers to speak on the PNMs behalf.
 As each member speaks, president monitors time for 30-45 seconds for each speaker.
 Members of EVC should serve as the moderator of Additional Evaluations and should remain neutral.
 They should not speak positively or negatively about the PNMs.
-If discussions turn negative, inappropriate, or begin to go too long, EVC is responsible for correcting course and steering everyone back to appropriate conversations within the correct time limits.
+If discussions turn negative, inappropriate, or begin to go too long, EVC is responsible for correct ime limits.
 After each member has spoken about the PNM, all members present vote on the PNM in the recruitment management software.
 If there is doubt about a potential member, it is important to remember that the benefit of the doubt goes to the potential new member.